-A lesser point today, but important before Congress leveled out the rise of tax rates with income, is to slow the rise of income tax brackets, which are indexed to the CPI.
-Congress, briefly in a reasonable mood, enacted this sensible provision when enough people became aware that they were victims of "bracket creep".
+- 2. To mask the fall of real interest rates, making savers and lenders feel better, and more willing to lend to governments.
+In this age of massive and growing federal debts, the U.S. Treasury depends on willing lenders more and more, to stay solvent. - 3.
+To slow the rise of income tax brackets, which are indexed to the CPI.
+That is, when the CPI rises by, say, 5%, the income level at which you pass into a higher tax bracket also rises by 5%.
+Congress, for once in a reasonable mood, enacted this sensible provision when enough people became aware that they were victims of "bracket creep".
 Bracket creep is when inflation boosts your money income into a higher tax bracket, although your real income has not risen.

 However, if the true COL rises by 10%, while the CPI rises by only 5%, this provision no longer protects us against bracket creep.
 It just gives a talking point to those who claim to protect us.
 Sneaky!
 That is why you, dear reader, may have had a hard time following the bean under one of the three shells.
-Politicians are good at withdrawing promises.
+Politicians, of course, are good at withdrawing promises.
 The sneakier the method, the easier it is for them to cover their tracks.